How can I help you?

 Add the Syncfusion® Vue Spreadsheet component to the application

 Import and register the Spreadsheet component directives in the script section of src/App.vue.
-If you use the Composition API, add the setup attribute to the script tag.
 Then, define the component in the template section.

 <template>